James Hamilton, 3rd Earl of Arran: Alison Craik

 Arran had a mistress in Edinburgh, Alison Craik, who stayed in the house of a merchant Cuthbert Ramsay on the High Street.
+She was described by Randolph as "a good handsome wench" in December 1561.
 Bothwell, John Stewart, Commendator of Coldingham, and the Marquis of Elbeuf, visited the house and on a subsequent evening, after they were refused entry, they broke into the house to annoy Arran.
 Despite Mary's intervention, the dispute escalated into threats of violence between the Hamilton retainers and Bothwell's men.

 The visitors were wearing masks, and the incident seems comparable to the practice of visiting in disguise in Italy, described as "brave maskerye" by the Elizabethan writer Thomas Hoby.

 Allegations of a conspiracy

 The strain of all this activity caused a mental breakdown.
 At Easter 1562, his father confined him to his bedchamber at Kinneil House.
 Arran escaped using a rope made from his bedsheets, and made his way across the Forth to Hallyards Castle and then to Falkland Palace.
 He accused his enemy the Earl of Bothwell of conspiring to abduct Queen Mary and the Earl of Moray from the deer park at Falkland, and spoke strangely of witches and devils, and "fearing that all men round about came to kill him".
 He said that Margaret Erskine, mother of the queen's half-brother Lord James Stewart was a witch.
 He was judged insane and confined for the rest of his life.

 George Buchanan thought the abduction plot was real and Arran a hero who tried to avoid implicating his father in the conspiracy.
 Arran was imprisoned first at St Andrews Castle, then at Edinburgh Castle where Bothwell was also held.
 James Stewart of Cardonald was his keeper.
 Randolph wrote to Arran's old ally Throckmorton that the Earls had fallen into a "cesspit of their own making."
 The Duke was forced to resign the keeping of Dumbarton Castle.